 These are combined into a single sorted series (seen here as a sorted list):

 ['alfred', 'alfred', 'bob', 'callum', 'calvin', 'danny', 'hobbes', 'hobie', 'rusty', 'rusty']

 window = 3, the

-SortedNeighbourhoodIndex looks at for candidate links for each element by looking at three elements total, centered on the element in question.
+SortedNeighbourhoodIndex finds candidate links for each element by looking at three elements total, centred on the element in question.
 In other words, a

 window of 3 means that only elements that are adjacent to the target (i.e. one position away) are considered as candidate links.